1,000+ Opportunities

 This project was funded by a grant from the Christopher & Dana Reeve Foundation with the goal of increasing opportunities for individuals with spinal cord injuries, mobility impairments and/or other disabilities to experience outdoor adventures without barriers, which also increases opportunities for inclusive activities with families and friends.

-Based on current listing details, eligibility includes: Open to all West Virginia residents with disabilities.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Open to all West Virginia residents with disabilities.
+Confirm the full requirements in the official notice before applying.